The Perfect Year: Critical reception

 Hannsjörg Riemann from German Bravo gave the song two out of five, stating that Carroll "can sing really well."
 He viewed it as a "tearjerker" that "doesn't tear me off my stool despite the noble design."
 In his weekly UK chart commentary, James Masterton described the song as a "Christmassy ballad".
-Alan Jones from Music Week gave it five out of five and named it Pick of the Week, writing, "This heartwarming ballad from Sunset Boulevard with sweeping strings, a powerful vocal and optimistic, seasonal lyrics could easily end Carroll's perfect year by becoming her first number one single."
+Alan Jones from Music Week gave it a full score of five out of five and named it Pick of the Week, writing, "This heartwarming ballad from Sunset Boulevard with sweeping strings, a powerful vocal and optimistic, seasonal lyrics could easily end Carroll's perfect year by becoming her first number one single."
 James Hamilton from the Record Mirror Dance Update complimented it as a "gorgeous Lloyd Webber radio ballad".
 German band Culture Beat reviewed it for Smash Hits, giving it four out of five.
 Jay Supreme said, "This is a real sweet song though and a great song if the mood is right."
 Tania Evans stated, "I'd say this is the best she's done so far.
 Dina is brilliant."